JILOLO/pysqlite/README.md

 # SQLite - Python Tools

 ## Getting Started
-These instruction will give you an overview of how to manipulate .db file with Python.
+These instruction will give you an overview of how to manipulate .db file and populate data with Python.

 ### Prerequisites
 * antiorm==1.2.1